justVladislav/ProbePioneer/README.md

 In the opened window, select the run configuration (e.g., "Application").
 Find the "Working directory" field.
 Set your project's working directory.
 ![screenshot2.](images_Readme.md/Screenshot_2.png)

+### Building a Project via Terminal
+To build your project using the terminal, follow these steps:
+**1. Create a Build Directory:**
+Open your terminal and navigate to the root directory of your project.
+Then, create a build directory using the following command: **mkdir build**

+**2. Move into the newly created build directory: cd build**

+**3. Once inside the build directory, execute CMake to generate the necessary build files.
+Replace <path_to_source> with the path to your project's source code: cmake <path_to_source>**

+**4. After running CMake, initiate the build process using a build tool (like make on Unix or msbuild on Windows).
+Use the following command: cmake --build**

+**5. If your project generates an executable, you can run it from the terminal using: ./your_executable_name** Replace your_executable_name with the name of the executable generated during the build process.

 ## Usage
 To run the program, simply choose SkillBoxSearchEngine in run/debug configuration and execute.
 The interface is quite simple, and you can find all the information in the description.